CdecPGL/PlanetaMatchMaker/Documents/ServerMessageAPIReference.md

 To communicate with the server, you should follow below flow.

 1. [Client] Connect to the server by TCP
-1. [Client] Send authentication request and get a session key
+1. [Client] Send authentication request
 1. Message roop
-    1. [Client] Send requests or notices you need with the session key
+    1. [Client] Send requests or notices
     1. [Server] Reply to the request with one or more messages
     1. [Client] Process reply